 - 1. Describe the educational programs, strategies, and additional supports the school will provide to ensure a full continuum of services for students with disabilities. - 2.
 Describe the methods and support systems that will be in place to ensure students with disabilities receive a Free and Appropriate Public Education (FAPE). - 3.
-Describe how implementation of the Individualized Education Plan (IEP) will be monitored and - reported to the student, parents and relevant staff.
+Describe how implementation of the Individualized Education Plan (IEP) will be monitored and reported to the student, parents and relevant staff.

-- 4. Describe the proposed plan for providing related services. - 1.
-EDUCATIONAL PROGRAM, STRATEGIES, AND ADDITIONAL SUPPORTS to students for students who have this provision on the IEP.
+Describe the proposed plan for providing related services.
+EDUCATIONAL PROGRAM, STRATEGIES, AND ADDITIONAL SUPPORTS a.
+Differentiation of Instruction (teacher will incorporate various methods of teaching the same subject matter.